 Total time: 15 minutes

 Stop ordering pizza or eating ready-made foods when you don’t want to cook.
-Learn how to make this cheesy Bruschetta chicken cutlet instead, and you can set a rich and flavorful dinner whenever you don’t feel like cooking.
+Learn how to make this cheesy Bruschetta chicken cutlet instead, and you can set a fancy and flavorful dinner meal whenever you don’t feel like cooking.

 The dish calls for canned tomatoes.
 They are as great as fresh ones when you combine them with some olive oil, garlic, and Italian seasoning.
 The tomatoes and cheese add another layer of flavor to the food.